 The DNA Matches - Leeds Method Worksheet comes in multiple sizes A4/Letter/Legal (20 matches) or A3/Ledger (50 matches).
 List your matches, Shared cM and if they have a tree, then the fun begins as you colour in your shared matches.

 The DNA Matches - Leeds Method Match Surnames Worksheet comes in A4/Letter/Legal size and allows you to focus on a group of matches and explore the shared surnames at the great grandparent (4th generation) level.

 We have two blog posts showing how we completed the charts.
 Find Part 1 here and Part 2 here.

-Once you've used these worksheets, have a look at our downloadable DNA Match Chart, it's perfect for building matches family trees to try and work our how you're related (and it keeps you organised).
-Multiple charts for groups of shared matches allow you to spread them out and look for similarities in family trees.
+If you're a worksheet sort of person, have a look at our downloadable DNA Match Chart, it's perfect for building matches family trees to try and work our how you're related (and it keeps you organised).
+Print as many as you need for your own use and then use multiple charts for groups of shared matches.
+Spread them out and look for similarities in family trees.
+Solve those mysteries.